All patients operated for an orthopedic prosthesis generally experience a post-operative period of intense pain.

 One capsule, many doses

-The small circuit that forms the basis of the system (a resonant circuit with a tiny spiral shape) is often only a few microns.
-When exposed to an alternating electromagnetic field, the resonator circuit produces an electric current that creates heat.
+The tiny circuit that forms the basis of the system (a tiny spiral-shaped resonant circuit) is only a few microns thick.
+When exposed to a field electromagnetic alternating, the resonator circuit produces a electric current that creates heat.

 The state of research

-"We are at a key point: we can now manufacture resonators that operate at different wavelengths," says Matthieu Rüegg, author of the study.
-"This will allow us to release different capsules over time, each for each frequency."
+“We are at a key point: we can now make resonators that work at different wavelengths,” says Matthieu Rüegg, author of the study.
+“This will allow us to release several capsules over time, each for each frequency.”
 The release process takes place in less than a second.

 A new production technique

-The researchers put all their creativity to work when it came to building biodegradable resonators.
-“We immediately discarded any manufacturing process involving the use of water, as the magnesium would dissolve within seconds.
-They ended up forming magnesium by depositing it on a frame and spraying it with ions.
+The researchers unleashed all their creativity when it came to building biodegradable resonators.
+“We immediately discarded any manufacturing process that would involve the use of water, since the magnesium would dissolve within seconds.
+They're done to form magnesium by depositing it on a frame and spraying it with ions.

 "This gave us more flexibility in the design phase.
-Today we are able to create the smallest magnesium resonator in the world: 3 millimeters in diameter by two microns in thickness ".
+Today we are able to create the smallest magnesium resonator in the world: 3 millimeters in diameter and two microns thick."

 The team is not yet ready to give its invention to the operating rooms.
-"We need to work on the resonators and show that the release of painkillers is possible live as well as in vitro"he concludes Rüegg.
+“We need to work on resonators and show that the release of painkillers is as possible live as in vitro”he concludes Rüegg.